-- SUPPORT FOR NON-PROFIT LOCAL AND COMMUNITY MEDIA which meet the information needs of local communities.
-The media crisis had most disastrous effect on local media and journalism.
-The shutting down of correspondent offices and deliberate non-covering of local political events creates an environment that breeds corruption.
-The public interest should be protected on the local, national and international/supra national level; - THE ALLOCATION, UNDER FAVOURABLE TERMS, OF THE PART OF THE BROAD-CASTING SPECTRUM TO LOCAL COMMUNITIES, CIVIL GROUPS AND INITIATIVES which aim to create non-profit media programs and content; - SUPPORT FOR THE MEDIA LITERACY PROGRAMS AND ACTIVE INCLUSION OF CITIZENS IN THE SHAPING OF MEDIA POLICY.
-Journalists and other media workers need to regain public trust in their profession.
-Media should develop various methods to include the public in its work.
-Citizens need to be aware that quality journalism must be adequately paid for.
-Active inclusion of citizens in media co-financing is not a supplement for public policy.
-It is a form of active participation within the media sphere; - PUBLICATION OF INDEPENDENT ESTIMATES OF BROADCASTING DIGITALIZA-TION COSTS.
-These would show who profited from digitalization and who was pushed to the margins of the digitalized world; - A CONSISTENT SUPPORT FOR MEDIA INTEGRITY PRINCIPLES ON THE PART OF DONORS.
-Donors' support influences the media system of the state or region in question in the long and short-term run.
-Donors should shun particular political goals and follow exclusively the general public interest; - RESPECT FOR THE HIGHEST LEGAL AND ETHICAL STANDARDS IN MEDIA MANAGEMENT AND OPERATION ON THE PART OF FOREIGN OWNERS AND MEDIA CORPORATIONS WHO BUY OR ESTABLISH MEDIA IN SPECIFIC REGIONS.
-Respect for tax, labour and media laws and creation of an environment that enables the autonomy and integrity of editors and journalists should be their first and foremost commitment; - A PROACTIVE APPROACH FROM THE EUROPEAN COMMISSION.
-The Ec should, through political activity and using financial instruments intended for the candidate countries of South-East Europe, create the conditions conducive to the development of quality public media and should advocate for and protect freedom of expression as one of the basic human rights.
-The Eu's demand that individual countries should ensure media freedom and integrity should not be subject to particular political goals and compromises, but should be consistently and unconditionally implemented.
-The protection of media pluralism, respect for media integrity, protection of the public interest and support for the operation of public media are the foundations of a democratic media policy - in EU member states as well as other candidate countries of South-East Europe.
+- PUBLICATION OF INDEPENDENT ESTIMATES OF BROADCASTING DIGITALISA-TION COSTS.
+These would show who profited from digitalisation and who was pushed to the margins of the digitalised world. - CONSISTENT SUPPORT FOR MEDIA INTEGRITY PRINCIPLES ON THE PART OF DONORS.
+Donor support influences the media system of the state or region in question in the long and short-term run.
+Donors should shun particular political goals and follow exclusively the general public interest. - RESPECT FOR THE HIGHEST LEGAL AND ETHICAL STANDARDS IN MEDIA MAN-AGEMENT AND OPERATION ON THE PART OF FOREIGN OWNERS AND MEDIA CORPORATIONS WHO BUY OR ESTABLISH MEDIA IN SPECIFIC REGIONS.
+Respect for tax, labour and media laws and creation of an environment that enables the autonomy and integrity of editors and journalists should be their first and foremost commitment. - A PROACTIVE APPROACH FROM THE EUROPEAN COMMISSION.
+The EC should. through political activity and using financial instruments intended for the candidate countries of South East Europe, create the conditions conducive to the development of quality public media and should advocate and protect freedom of expression as one of the basic human rights.
+The EU's demand that individual countries should ensure media freedom and integrity should not be subject to particular political goals and compromises, but should be consistently and unconditionally implemented.
+The protection of media pluralism, respect for media integrity, protection of the public interest and support for the operation of public media are the foundations of a democratic media policy - in EU member states as well as in the candidate countries of South East Europe.